CogWorks/LoL/readme.txt

 if "easy_install LoL" does not immediately work, try:
 $ pip install LoL

+then you should be able to add the following line to gain access to the lol module from lol import LoL

+Troubleshooting Install:
 may need to run:
-$ sudo apt-get install libmysqlclient-dev if you get "EnvironmentError: mysql_config not found" if your ubuntu machine doesnt have cffi
+$ sudo apt-get install libmysqlclient-dev if you get "EnvironmentError: mysql_config not found"

+if your machine does not have cryptography:
+For Debian and Ubuntu, the following command will ensure that the required dependencies are installed:

+$ sudo apt-get install build-essential libssl-dev libffi-dev python-dev For Fedora and RHEL-derivatives, the following command will ensure that the required dependencies are installed:

+$ sudo yum install gcc libffi-devel python-devel openssl-devel You should now be able to build and install cryptography with the usual

-$ sudo apt-get install python-cffi
+$ pip install cryptography

-then you should be able to add the following line to gain access to the lol module from lol import LoL